happner/happn-stats/README.md

 ## class StatsClient

-The clientside agent.
-Has methods for incrementing counters and setting gauge values to be sent to [StatsServer](#class-statsserver) instance.
+This is the clientside metrics collection agent.
+It has methods for incrementing counters and setting gauge values to be sent to [StatsServer](#class-statsserver) instance.

 ### new StatsClient([options])